2016’s Top News Stories

 Most recently, a 30-year-old woman from Sonora was reported missing since Dec.
 10th but was later found safe.

-In other most read non-crime or and accident related news two earthquakes on Feb.
+In other most read non accident related news: two earthquakes on Feb.
 16 were felt locally.
 Details about the quakes were published immediately here.
-On December 28th the United State Geological Survey (USGS), reported many quakes several including some 5.7 just 80 miles away in Hawthorne, Nevada.
+On December 28th the United State Geological Survey (USGS), reported many quakes.
+Several, including one 5.7 quake just 80 miles away in Hawthorne, Nevada.
 Details were published here.

 The gold nugget found in Jamestown has become our 8th most popular news story of the year.
 Oscar Espinoza found a gold nugget over a pound in size under a boulder in Woods Creek as detailed here.

-Stephanie McGeough was found dead in her apartment in September under suspicious circumstances and the case is being investigated as a homicide.
+The other more read news stories involve an ongoing invistigation into a homicide.
+Stephanie McGeough was found dead in her apartment in September under suspicious circumstances.
 Her cause of death has not been released yet, she was last seen with her brother Sean McGeough, 53.
 He is still wanted for questioning.
 Her vehicle was located in Sparks, Nevada where reports suggest her brother may have been seen in the area.
 The details were reported here.